-People often ask me, “What was your upbringing like for you to choose this person?”
-Admittedly, I wonder the same thing when I hear stories like mine.
+People often ask me, “What was your upbringing like?”
+Many want to understand how I ended up with Seth and they seek answers in my childhood.
+Admittedly, I often wonder the same thing when I hear stories like mine.

 I struggle with the answer.
 Not because I am ashamed of my childhood but because I cringe when people blame their childhood for the problems in their life.
 I didn’t have a fabulous childhood.
 That is a fact.
 I choose to take ownership for the decisions that I make as an adult.